ProtonEvgeny/essa/README.md

 ## Features

-- Fast implementation of SSA using vectorized operations
 - Support for both full SVD and randomized SVD for large datasets
 - Support for Toeplitz SSA method for stationary series
 - Simple API for decomposition and reconstruction